History of Washington, D.C.

-Today, D.C. is marked by contrasts.
 Neighborhoods on the eastern periphery of the central city and east of the Anacostia River tend to be disproportionately lower-income.
 Following World War II, many middle-income whites moved out of the city's central and eastern sections to newer, affordable suburban housing, with commuting eased by highway construction.
 The assassination of Martin Luther King Jr. in Memphis, Tennessee on April 4, 1968, sparked major riots in chiefly African American neighborhoods east of Rock Creek Park.
 Large sections of the central city remained blighted for decades.
-By contrast, areas west of the Park, including virtually the entire portion of the District between the Georgetown and Chevy Chase neighborhoods (the latter of which spills into neighboring Chevy Chase, Maryland), contain some of the nation's most affluent and notable neighborhoods.
-During the early 20th century, the U Street Corridor served as an important center for African American culture in DC.
+Areas west of the Park, including virtually the entire portion of the District between the Georgetown and Chevy Chase neighborhoods, include some of the nation's most affluent and notable neighborhoods.
+During the early 20th century, the U Street Corridor served as an important center for African American culture in the city.
 The Washington Metro opened in 1976.
 A rising economy and gentrification in the late 1990s and early 2000s led to the revitalization of many downtown neighborhoods.

-Article One, Section 8, of the United States Constitution places the District (which is not a state) under the exclusive legislation of Congress.
+Article One, Section 8, of the United States Constitution places the District, which is not a state, under the exclusive legislation of Congress.
 Throughout its history, Washington, D.C. residents have therefore lacked voting representation in Congress.
-The Twenty-third Amendment to the United States Constitution, ratified in 1961, gave the District three electoral votes, thus, implicitly authorised it to hold an election for president and vice president.
+The Twenty-third Amendment to the United States Constitution, ratified in 1961, gave the District three electoral votes, implicitly authorisizing it to hold an election for president and vice president.
 The 1973 District of Columbia Home Rule Act provided the local government more control of affairs, including direct election of the city council and mayor.